go-swagger/go-swagger/docs/use/transform.md

 Currently, here is a todo list of improvements planned to the spec preprocessing feature:

 - in full flatten mode, more options to control how allOf are handled
-- in full flatten mode propagating `x-go-name` (as prefix) to newly created definitions: creating new definitions introduces some naming conventions.
+- in full flatten mode propagating `x-go-name` (as prefix) to newly created definitions.
+As creating new definitions introduces some naming conventions.
-If a x-go-name has been set in the original structure, new names are not consistent with their container...
+If a x-go-name has been set in the original structure, new names should remain consistent with their container...
 - struct name analysis and better prediction/resolution of duplicate identifiers